L\'evy processes on smooth manifolds with a connection: Construction and characterization of processes on manifolds with a connection

-\begin{remark} \begin{enumerate}[(i)] \item It would suffice for a process $J$ to be defined only on $[0,\tau)$, but it turns out to be convenient in proofs to have it defined for all times in $[0,\infty).$ \item If we start with an anti-development $W$ and use it to construct the processes $U$ and $X$, we may then represent the jumps of $X$ by a process $J_s :=q(X_{s-})^{-1}U_{s-}\Delta W_s.$ Since $U$ is \cadlag, hence locally bounded, and jumps of a semimartingale $W$ are square summable, the condition \eqref{jumpsemiBound} is a natural summability condition we expect from a general process $J.$ Note also that any such $J$ may be different from $0$ for at most countably many times $s$. \item For a general semimartingale $X$ there might not exist any process $J$ which represents its jumps.
+\begin{remark} \begin{enumerate}[(i)] \item It would suffice for a process $J$ to be defined only on $[0,\tau)$, but it turns out to be convenient in proofs to have it defined for all times in $[0,\infty).$ \item If we start with an anti-development $W$ and use it to construct the processes $U$ and $X$, we may then represent the jumps of $X$ by a process $J_s :=q(X_{s-})^{-1}U_{s-}\Delta W_s.$ Processes $U$ and $X$ are \cadlag{}, hence locally bounded, meaning that for every $t\in\RR_+$ and a.e.\ $\omega$ the paths $X(\omega)$ and $U(\omega)$ are included in compact sets for all times in $[0,t]$, hence by compactness condition on $q$ also matrices $q(X_{s-}(\omega))^{-1}U_{s-}(\omega)$ are included in a compact set for $s\in[0,t]$, so that these matrices are bounded in operator norm.
+Since jumps of a semimartingale $W$ are square summable we thus immediately obtain the summability condition in~\eqref{jumpsemiBound}.
+Hence it is natural to require this summability condition for any process $J$ in Definition~\ref{def:SemiJump}.
+Note also that any such $J$ may be different from $0$ for at most countably many times $s$. \item For a general semimartingale $X$ there might not exist any process $J$ which represents its jumps.
 However, \eqref{cond:remAnti} above shows that if $X$ has an anti-development, such a process always exists.
-Actually, Theorem~\ref{thm:uniqueLift} shows that being able to represent jumps of $X$ by some process $J$ is equivalent to $X$ having a stochastic anti-development. \end{enumerate} \end{remark}
+Actually, Theorem~\ref{thm:uniqueLift} below shows that being able to represent jumps of $X$ by some process $J$ is equivalent to $X$ having a stochastic anti-development.
+The property of $X$ having a stochastic anti-development does not depend on the choice of a section.
+Moreover, this means that if a pair $(q,J)$ satisfies~\eqref{jumpsemiBound}, then for any other measurable section $\widetilde{q}$ satisfying compactness condition we can define a process $\widetilde{J}_s:=\widetilde{q}(X_{s-})^{-1}U_{s-}\Delta W_s$ (where $U$ and $W$ are as in \eqref{cond:remAnti}) so that $(\widetilde{q},\widetilde{J})$ satisfies~\eqref{jumpsemiBound}, including the summability condition.
+This shows that for a semimartingale $X$ the property of being able to represent its jumps as in Definition~\ref{def:SemiJump} does not depend on the choice of a measurable section satisfying compactness condition.
+Furthermore, the results of Theorem~\ref{thm:uniqueLift} can be obtained for any choice of such section. \end{enumerate} \end{remark}

 When constructing a horizontal lift $U$ and anti-development $W$ of $X=(X_t)_{t\in[0,\tau)}$, the process $J$ will enable us to uniquely determine the corresponding jumps of $U$ and $W$.
 More precisely, by Definition~\ref{def:SemiJump}, Remark~\ref{remark:defineJ} and equation~\eqref{bothExponentials} we should have